Gabulhas/Garbage-Lisp/README.md

 - `42.gl`       - Big program with multiple user defined functions and input.
 - `functional.gl` - Passing a function as parameter/functions as first-class citizens.
 - `listCount.gl`- User defined function (lambda) that counts the number of elements equal to an atom.
+- `strings.gl`  - Some basic string functions.
+- `test.gl`     - Simple define and print value.
+- `map.gl`      - Example implementation of the `map` keyword directly in GarbageLisp
 - `metaprogramming_sortof.gl` - Sort of Metaprogramming.
 Using Quote and Evaluating Lists as S-expressions.
-- `strings.gl`  - Some basic string functions.
-- `test.gl`     - Simple define and print value.
+- `rule110.gl` - Implementation of Rule 110 in GarbageLisp, also proof that GarbageLisp is Turing Complete.

 Check the [Examples](https://github.com/Gabulhas/Garbage-Lisp/tree/master/FUNCTIONS.md) file to get more info about the interpreter.